โ† Back to Blog

 New: Saved Filters

 The Save and Load buttons let you save your current filter configuration to your account and reload it instantly โ€” on any device, any browser, any time.
+Filters saved on desktop will automatically sync to mobile and vice versa, so a filter set you save on your laptop will work on your phone too.

 Saving a Filter Set